tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 If your results look more-or-less like this, then you've succeeded.
 Now it is time to connect this app to Heroku.

+Before you move along, make sure you've added these changes to git and committed them.
+Write a good message about what you've changed.

 App Deployment